Last Updated on by Karl

 Project managers, business analysts, accountants, and human resource professionals can all use LinkedIn Learning courses to acquire continuing education units (CEUs).

-Thanks to LinkedIn Learning’s partnership with official accreditors in these fields, a project manager will be able to keep their professional certification by completing certain courses endorsed by the Project Management Institute (PMI).
+Thanks to LinkedIn Learning’s partnership with official accreditors in these fields, a project manager will be able to keep their professional certification by completing certain LinkedIn Learning courses endorsed by the Project Management Institute (PMI).

 Still… It offers a very convenient way to nab as many of these CEUs as possible before having to venture out into the real world.